These are a few of Islington Faces Blog favourite people and places around Angel and Camden Passage…

 Camden Passage is such a treat to visit whether just to window shop or to snap up treasures and a favourite drink – turns out that the people who work there love it too.
 Here’s what they said about the area to Isabel Vandergert-Wilson in spring 2016.
-Please be aware that on 5 December 2016 a burst water mains caused considerable damage.
-The shops that are open are definitely going to need your support.
+On 5 December 2016 a burst water main caused considerable damage, so these lovely independent shops definitely need your support.
+Get shopping!

 Gordon Gridley Antiques

 41 Camden Passage, N1 8EF

 Owner Gordon Gridley enjoys: “Walking through Highbury Fields, and going to the Almeida Theatre.
 There are some great cinemas in Islington too.”

 Cloud Cuckoo Land

 6 Charlton Place N1 8AJ